Fortitude Valley State School: Former Boys School (Richard Suter 1874)

 This axially-planned, symmetrical one-storey brick building is east of the former Girls and Infants School and also conforms to a basilica-like plan.
 Separate, steeply pitched gabled roofs express the narthex and nave and the main entrance is from a five-sided apse porch to the north.
 The building sits on stone foundations and the verandahs to the east and west rest on low brick piers.
 The verandahs have been enclosed.
 The beehive-like corbelling to the eaves of the nave and north gable front is more elaborate than the corbelling on the Girls and Infants School.

 The apse entry, with a narrow tongue and groove board lined ceiling, opens into the high ceilinged large school room from which two small teaching rooms open to the south.
 The large school room has been subdivided into two spaces by a vertical tongue and groove lined post and rail framed partition.
 Both partitioned spaces have a tongue and groove lined ceiling with a plain cornice.
 There are timber floors throughout.
 Cambered arched window openings are a feature throughout the building and double arched doors open from the large school room to both verandahs.
 Windows to the south portion of the large school room are sheeted over and could not be inspected.
 Windows to the west wall of the north portion have been clumsily replaced but a window to the north east survives.
 The two small teaching rooms are lit from the south by a bank of casement windows and each opens to its adjacent verandah.
 The flat sheeted and battened ceiling across these rooms falls with the gable roof slope near the edges of the rooms.
 Throughout the building door mouldings, window frames, verandah posts and verandah rails are stop-chamfered.
 Many verandah posts survive within the enclosing boarding, some with capitals intact.
 There is evidence that there were handrails and balustrading to the verandahs.

 Grounds

 The former Opportunity School, a number of sheds, masts and a lookout are scattered to the south of the site.

 Bitumen paths have been laid throughout the site.
 A bitumen carpark and a gravel parking lot lie to the north of the site.
 There is haphazard planting to the Brookes Street boundary and close to the buildings.

 These incidental buildings and plantings are not considered to be of cultural heritage significance.

 Replacement

-In 2019 a new Fortitude Valley Secondary School was opened under the name Fortitude Valley State Secondary College.
-The main building of the previous fortuitude valley school was tranfsformed into the music block for the new school and the oval was used as space to build the first of two, six story tall vertial buildings in which construction was complieted halfway through 2019.
+In 2019, the Fortitude Valley State Secondary College opened on the site.
+The main building of the previous Fortuitude Valley State School was tranfsformed into the music block for the new school and the oval was used as space to build the first of two, six-story tall vertical buildings with construction completed halfway through 2019.